- Qualmark Audit

 - Birder's Nest™ Backpackers

-We have purchased an old house in the centre of Oban Village, immediately opposite the Department of Conservation office and are planning to open a 5 bed backpackers in February 2013.
-As an old 1940's wooden house, it needs alot of care, however, we are hoping to make it comfortable and rent it as backpacker accommodation, so that we can raise the money to carry out necessary work on the property.
+We have purchased an old house in the centre of Oban Village, immediately opposite the Department of Conservation office and are planning to open a 5 bed backpackers as soon as we have the funds and consents to do so.
+As an old 1940's wooden house, it needs alot of care.

 - Feeding of Kaka in Stewart Island

 We are sad to see that feeding of kaka (wild parrots) is widespread in Oban Village.
 We do not approve of feeding of Kaka or other wildlife in Stewart Island or Ulva Island and continue to discourage visitors from feeding them.
 We handed one dead kaka to the Department of Conservation but have not received any feedback.
 It is likely that the kaka was electrocuted whilst hanging around in the area waiting for handouts.
 Since then another dead kaka has been found.